 The Baratza Encore is an example of a conical burr coffee grinder.
 The burrs are 40 mm in size and as mentioned, conical in shape.
 The Baratza Encore has 40 individual settings which ensure a perfect grind every time.
 The 40 individual settings range from coarse to ultra-fine.
 The settings are precise and repeatable.

 let’s talk about the 40 mm conical burrs.
 They are not just impressive but efficient and functional.
 The burrs in the Baratza Encore are specially designed to meet the demands of even the choosiest coffee brewer and drinker.
 The burrs give accurate grinds with minimal to no loss of that delicate balance of aroma and flavor.

-The burrs, which are specially manufactured in Europe not just ensure that you get perfect evenly ground coffee of your preference but it is also notorious for its good durability and therefore will remain sharp and functional for a long time.
+The burrs, which are specially manufactured in Europe not just ensure that you get the perfect evenly ground coffee of your preference but it is also notorious for their good durability and therefore will remain sharp and functional for a long time.

 The Baratza Encore has an efficient DC motor that keeps the coffee beans cool and prevents them from overheating or burning.
 The Encore has a simple but effective direct drive gear reduction transmission that moves power from the DC motor to the conical burr.